-We are an NIHR CRN GM (National Institute for Health Research Clinical Research Network Greater Manchester) initiative to help recruit NIHR studies and other NHS health research using a ‘consent for approach’ model.
+We are an NIHR CRN (National Institute for Health and Care Research Clinical Research Network) initiative to help recruit people to take part in health and care research using a ‘consent for approach’ model.

 Since the programme was established in 2011*:

-- More than 8500 people have registered their details and consented to be approached about future research opportunities
+- Over 16,500 people have registered their details and consented to be approached about future research opportunities

-- We have supported over 150 studies to recruit to a range of research opportunities, including clinical trials, observational studies and engagement opportunities such as focus groups and advisory panels
+- We have supported more than 300 studies to recruit to a range of research opportunities, including clinical trials, observational studies and engagement opportunities such as focus groups and advisory panels

 - We have been recognised with a number of awards and commendations and have been invited to present to organisations including the NIHR, Quality in Care and Google